Girgitt/PJON-piper/README.md

 The purpose of PJON-piper is to provide an easy to use PJON client available for various OS platforms (Windows, Linux*).
 ------------------------------------------------------------------------------------------------------------------------
-* currently only Rasbian for Raspberry PI will be supported (work in progress)
+* currently Rasbian for Raspberry PI is supproted in all branches; branches dev_0_12 and newer also support Linux x86

 PJON-piper can be used to develop PJON connectivity from many programming languages by wrapping the stdin/out of the PJON-piper e.g. running as a subprocess.
 PJON-piper is also an abstraction layer for maintaining compatibility with PJON for multiple